How to Make a Discord Bot in 2023

 Python: The Simple, Readable Language for Your Discord Bot

-Discord Bot In Python
+Discord Bot in Python

 Python is a programming language that strives for readable code above all else.
 You’ll find that Python has plenty of white space — which in turn makes it easier to read and write.